fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/reporting/submission_history/agency_code/fiscal_year/fiscal_period.md

     + `fiscal_year`: 2020 (required, number)
         The fiscal year of the submission
     + `fiscal_period`: 10 (required, number)
-        The fiscal period of the submission.
-2 = November ...
-12 = September
+        The fiscal period of the submission. valid values: 2-12 (2 = November ...
+12 = September)
+        For retriving quarterly submissions, provide the period which equals 'quarter * 3' (e.g. Q2 = P6)

 + Response 200 (application/json)